whatmakeart/whatmakeart.github.io/content/courses/installation-light-and-sound/2023-fall/03-installation-light-with-hepp-maccoy/03-04-scale-model-revisions-assignment.md

 ---
 title: 03.04 Scale Model Revisions Assignment
 date: 2023-09-08T09:30:00
-lastmod: 2023-09-14T13:11:41
+lastmod: 2023-09-14T13:18:10
 ---

 ## Assignment Deliverables

 - Revised scale model that incorporates a minimum of 1 idea from the models of the other two groups
-- Add more details for lights and sound based on visit with Hepp in class
+- Add more details for lights, sound, and interactivity based on visit with Hepp and in class discussions
 - 3 updated point of view photos of changes made to the model, taken with small cameras in the model (Each student should take 3 photos.
 Don't forget to properly label them.) (.jpg or .png)
   - Label the photos:
     - YYYYMMDD Lastname Firstname Other Group Idea 1.jpg/png